flyntwp/flynt-docs/glossary.md

 </div>

 ## Kebap case
 Lowercase with hyphens to separate words.
+For example: `my-variable`